-4. The application for registration form for a foreign series LLC is SOS form 313.

-5. Delaware law also provides for series limited partnerships and statutory trusts.28 However, Texas business organization law does not specifically address or recognize a series LP or statutory trust.
-Regardless, it is clear that the secretary of state may not refuse to file an application for registration of a foreign entity due to the differences between the laws governing its internal affairs and liability.29

-6. Registration by the secretary of state of a series LP or statutory trust is solely authorization that the legal entity may transact business in Texas.
-Registration should not give rise to the inference that the secretary of state or the laws of Texas recognize the legitimacy of the structure of a series LP or statutory trust or provide assurance that the limitations of liability provided under the governing documents will be given full faith and credit in Texas.

-7. A series LLC, LP or statutory trust that is treated as a single legal entity under the laws of the jurisdiction of its organization will be treated as a single legal entity for qualification purposes.
-The LLC, LP or statutory trust rather than the individual series should register as the legal entity that is transacting business in Texas.

-8. If each or any series of a foreign LLC, LP, or statutory trust transacting business in Texas transacts its business under a name other than the name of the LLC, LP, or statutory trust, the qualifying entity may file an assumed name certificate in compliance with chapter 71 of the Texas Business & Commerce Code.

-9. Registration with the secretary of state does not control how the Texas courts will treat a foreign series LLC, LP, or statutory trust, what law will apply to liability (Texas or state of organization) in an action by a third-party creditor or claimant, or whether the courts will "pierce the corporate veil" to hold the entity and its series and the members of the other series liable for the actions of another series or its members.
+- c. any debts, liabilities, obligations, and expenses incurred, contracted for, or otherwise existing with respect to the company generally or any other series shall be enforceable against the assets of that series. - 4.
+The application for registration form for a foreign series LLC is SOS form 313. - 5.
+Delaware law also provides for series limited partnerships and statutory trusts.
+However, Texas business organization law does not specifically address or recognize a series LP or statutory trust.
+Regardless, it is clear that the secretary of state may not refuse to file an application for registration of a foreign entity due to the differences between the laws governing its internal affairs and liability.
+In the secretary of state may not refuse to file an application for registration of a foreign entity due to the differences between the laws governing its internal affairs and liability. - 6.
+Registration by the secretary of state of a series LP or statutory trust is solely authorization that the legal entity may transact business in Texas.
+Registration should not give rise to the inference that the secretary of state or the laws of Texas recognize the legitimacy of the structure of a series LP or statutory trust or provide assurance that the limitations of liability provided under the governing documents will be given full faith and credit in Texas. - 7.
+A series LLC, LP or statutory trust that is treated as a single legal entity under the laws of the jurisdiction of its organization will be treated as a single legal entity for qualification purposes.
+The LLC, LP or statutory trust rather than the individual series should register as the legal entity that is transacting business in Texas. - 8.
+If each or any series of a foreign LLC, LP, or statutory trust transacting business in Texas transacts its business under a name other than the name of the LLC, LP, or statutory trust, the qualifying entity should file an assumed name certificate in compliance with chapter 71 of the Texas Business & Commerce Code. - 9.
+Registration with the secretary of state does not control how the Texas courts will treat a foreign series LLC, LP, or statutory trust, what law will apply to liability (Texas or state of organization) in an action by a third-party creditor or claimant, or whether the courts will "pierce the corporate veil" to hold the entity and its series and the members of the other series liable for the actions of another series or its members.
 In addition, registration by the secretary of state does not determine how the series LLC, LP, or statutory trust may be treated for purposes of sales tax, franchise tax or other state taxes.